0xaptosj/aptos-full-stack-template/rust-indexer/README.md

 # Overview

-This indexer is created from indexer-sdk, see a more detailed readme in [example indexer repo](https://github.com/aptos-labs/aptos-indexer-processor-example).
+This is a custom indexer built with Aptos indexer-sdk in Rust, see a more detailed readme in [example indexer repo](https://github.com/aptos-labs/aptos-indexer-processor-example).

 We use the term indexer and processor interchangeably.